acenet-arc/ACENET_Summer_School_GPGPU/_episodes/05-adding-vectors-with-threads.md

 - "nvprof measures performance of CUDA GPU routines"
 ---

 In the Hello World example we saw the `<<<M,N>>>` syntax used in CUDA to call a kernel function, and learned that it creates M blocks and N threads per block.
 In the Adding Vectors example we just finished, we used creates multiple blocks with `<<<N,1>>>`.
 Now we will use the second parameter to create threads instead.

 What is the difference?
-A GPU typically has several (2, or 4, or 6...) _streaming multiprocessors_ (SMs).
-A block is handled by one SM, but each SM can support many threads --- typically in multiples of 32.
-See the <a href="">CUDA C Programming Guide</a> for pictures.
+A GPU typically has several (2, or 4, or 6...)
+_streaming multiprocessors_ (SMs).
+A block is handled by one SM, though each SM may handle many blocks in succession.
+And each SM supports many threads--- typically in multiples of 32.
+See the <a href="">CUDA C Programming Guide</a>
+for pictures (e.g. Fig 7).
 Threads can easily access and share the data within a block.

+There is some ideal amount of memory associated with a block, and dividing up your data into ideal-sized blocks leads to the best performance.
+The ideal size of a block depends on which GPU model you're using.

 We need to change the kernel function to use CUDA's thread index, `threadIdx.x`.
 This changes the function definition to be the following:

 ~~~
 __global__ void add(int *a, int *b, int *c) {